cognitedata/kuiper/README.md

-# Unnamed JSON transform library
+# Kuiper - JSON transform language

 This library defines a JSON to JSON transform and templating language.
 The language itself is inspired by JavaScript.
 Expressions always terminate, as the language has no form of recursion.